 Students who take Textile Design go on to a wide variety of careers.
 Just a few examples are Film and TV, Design, Museums and Galleries, Fashion/Textile Design, Styling, Interior Design, Crafts, and the creative use of technology.

-Those who take this option will have the chance to experience the annual trip to the Royal Academy Summer Exhibition and many other ad hoc gallery visits throughout their study.
+Those who take this option will have the chance to experience the annual trip to Kew Gardens and many other ad hoc gallery visits throughout their study.